Melki Sedek Huang: Sexual assault

 On 18 December 2023, Huang was temporarily dismissed from his position as chairman of the University of Indonesia Student Executive Board because he was suspected of committing sexual assault.
 However, he didn't know about the rules that he broke and said that he never did a sexual assault, and will face legal proceedings if the report is true.
 University of Indonesia representative, Amelita Lusia, said that the matter was an internal matter of the Indonesian University Student Executive Board so public comments could not be given.

-Huang's deputy, Shifa Anindya Hartono, responded and said that the student executive had received the report and was carrying out an investigation.
+Melki's deputy, Shifa Anindya Hartono, responded and said that the student executive had received the report and was carrying out an investigation.
 Chair of the Task Force for Preventing and Handling Sexual Violence University of Indonesia, Manneke Budiman, said that they had received a report of alleged sexual violence committed by Huang.
-However, Huang's dismissal was carried out as a procedure until the case had finished investigated.
+However, Melki's dismissal was carried out as a procedure until the case had finished investigated.
 On 29 January 2024, Huang was proven to be guilty for doing a sexual assault and received a suspension for one semester from Rector of the University of Indonesia, Ari Kuncoro.
-He was proved to have committed sexual violence in the form of touching, rubbing, groping, holding, hugging, kissing and rubbing parts of his body on the victim without consent, as well as practicing student community culture that had sexual violence in it.
-Huang then received a suspension for one semester and was banned from participating in organizations, activities, and was banned from being around the University of Indonesia.
-He is also required to attend psychological counseling regarding education regarding sexual violence which is carried out directly on campus.

-On 31 January, Huang submitted a letter of objection to the decision and requested a reinvestigation of his case.
+On 31 January, Melki submitted a letter of objection to the decision and requested a reinvestigation of his case.
 He also accused that the decision was unfair due to the lack of transparency and irregularities.

-Awards

-In June 2020, Huang was awarded the Best Staff of Departement Kajian dan Aksi Strategis BEM FH UI 2020.